TradeTrust/dns-sandbox/README.md

 ### Debugging locally

 Be sure to have the appropriate variables in your `.env`.
 Refer to seed.run for those.
+For STATE_MACHINE_ARN, refer to aws step functions > state machines.

 - run `sls step-functions-offline --stateMachine=records --event=local-event.json`

 `records` is the variable name defined under `stateMachines` in serverless.yml. `local-event.json` is a mock event.
 Running the above command will add a txt record to aws route53, wait, then clean the txt record.

+- run `npm run dev`

+^ this should allow you to debug `getExecutionDetails` function